Mendocino Open Paint Out

 September 16–22, 2019

 Mendocino Open Paint Out featured artists will each host a demonstration (free to participating artists, donations requested from non-participants).
-Schedule to be announced.

 Following a family trend, John began painting in college as a student of Vernon Nye, noted California school watercolorist who was chair of the art department.
 Upon graduating later from medical school, he began studying with Vernon in summer school classes taught at the Albion Summer School of art, founded by Vernon and Pacific Union College in the 1960’s.
 This continued until 2009, with John as the headliner the last 15 years as Vernon stepped down in his late 80s.

 Other influences include Millard Sheets, who awarded John several awards in national juried shows and gave much personal encouragement by saying John was one of his best half dozen students during his career as art teacher at several art schools and many private workshops.
 From him, John learned to appreciate color harmonies that he uses to this day.
 Morris Graves called him a “composer” at a chance meeting in a frame shop in 1985.

 In the 80’s John sought out the prominent watercolorists of that era and studied with each repeatedly.
 The list includes George Post, with whose work he is often compared, Rex Brandt, Jane Burnham, Tom Nicholas, Mario Cooper, and several others.

 John began his teaching career at College of the Redwoods at the request of Floyd Bettiga of the art department in 1980.
 The appointment at Pacific Union College soon followed.
 John now also teaches workshops several times a year at various locations in America and Europe.
 In 2016, John was inducted into the Watercolor Honor Society, America’s most exclusive watercolor group.
 His paintings are in many public and private collections, including the University of West Virginia Medical Center, the Carson Mansion, Asilomar State Park of California, and the offices of Pacific Union College.